 Where to Stay in Charleston?

 Kiawah Island has a collection of five fantastic golf courses, and we will focus on three courses of note.
 Kiawah Island Ocean Course – This 1991 Ryder Cup Venue designed by the great Pete Dye, sits with unobstructed views of the beautiful Atlantic coastline on every hole.
-Kiawah Island Turtle Point – Jack Nicklaus has put his stamp on Kiawah with this fantastic traditional layout, with tight fairways and small greens, those of us who can hit straight just need to think ahead for the next challenging shot.
+Kiawah Island Turtle Point – Jack Nicklaus has put his stamp on Kiawah with this fantastic traditional layout, with tight fairways and small greens, those of us who can hit straight need to think ahead for the next challenging shot.
 Our last choice here is the.
-Kiawah Osprey Point, golf course a Tom Fazio design and said to be one of the most picturesque in South Carolina it has wide fairways and inviting greens – don’t be distracted by the native Alligators who watch cautiously for that errant tee shot.
+Kiawah Osprey Point, golf course a Tom Fazio design and said to be one of the most picturesque in South Carolina, has wide fairways and inviting greens – don’t be distracted by the native Alligators.
+They watch cautiously for that errant tee shot.

 Where to Stay in Kiawah Island?

 Kiawah Island is an excellent place to base your golf trip, an exclusive and luxurious estate in the wilds of the Atlantic Coast.
-If it’s a deluxe beachfront hotel you are looking for, then look no further than the elegant The Sanctuary Hotel at Kiawah Island.
+If it’s a deluxe beachfront hotel you are looking for, look no further than the elegant The Sanctuary Hotel at Kiawah Island.
 The hotel offers 5-star luxury accommodation, excellent high-end dining options and a beautiful beachfront setting.
 Alternatively, if you have a lower budget, the self-catering choice of Kiawah Island Golf Villas are located adjacent to the white sandy beaches and provide fantastic value for money, all tastefully furnished with fully equipped kitchens, lounge-diner, en-suite bathrooms terraces and outdoor furniture.

 A Little More on Charleston

 Charleston exudes the best of the deep South, the original settlers arrived back as far as 1670, before the American Civil War.
 Today this history remains with Charleston; being one of the few cities in America where you can walk freely around Downtown bars, restaurants, and museums.
-We recommend taking a tour of Charleston, its waterfront and any one of the 33 parks with either a horse-drawn carriage, helicopter, bus tours and even walking tours.
+We recommend taking a Charleston tour, its waterfront and any one of the 33 parks with either a horse-drawn carriage, helicopter, bus tours and even walking tours.
 Recently voted the safest city in South Carolina, Charleston; with its cobblestone streets, quaint shopping and areas of historical note.

 Hilton Head Island